(You Can Still) Rock in America

 "(You Can Still) Rock in America" is a song written by Jack Blades and Brad Gillis, and the first single released from Night Ranger's 1983 album Midnight Madness.
-Former Deep Purple and Black Sabbath singer Glenn Hughes contribute backing vocals on the song.
+Former Deep Purple singer Glenn Hughes contributed backing vocals on the song.

 Background

 Night Ranger was on tour in Springfield, Illinois with Sammy Hagar in 1983.
 Singer Jack Blades bought several music magazines in town on his day off, many of which proclaimed "rock is dead" in favor of new wave artists like Thompson Twins or the Cure.
 Blades refused to believe it, as his band and Sammy Hagar had played so many concerts on their tour with thousands of screaming fans who seemed to think rock and roll was still very much alive.
-He came up with the chorus first, and then wrote some verses based on what fans would tell him about the lengths they went to to attend rock concerts.
+He came up with the chorus first, and then wrote some verses based on what fans would tell him about the lengths they went to attend rock concerts.
 "So I just took this one girl's idea of what she was telling me, and I wrote that as a commentary on what I was seeing out there when everybody was saying rock was dead.
 And that ended up being sort of an anthem for Night Ranger, for sure," said Blades.